-- 1. This project will be an extension of the connection exercises that students are required to do weekly, their formal analysis and a continuation of their research essay.
-Students will use the subject of their essay research and connect it to an art piece (painting, sculpture or architecture) from their contemporary lives. - 2.
-Date of Presentation: December 19, 2016.
-All students are required to be present.
+- This project will be an extension of the connection exercises that students are required to do weekly, their formal analysis and a continuation of their research essay.
+Students will use the subject of their essay research and connect it to an art piece (painting, sculpture or architecture) from their contemporary lives.
+(See Moodle for guideline) - 2.
+Date of Presentation: Monday, December 18, 2017 from 9-12 am in room G-2195.
+All students are required to be present. - 3.
+It is the student's responsibility to resolve any exam conflicts by Monday, October 23, 2017.